-- knowledge of addiction including concepts, causes, models, the impact on health, society and treatment.
+- Knowledge of addiction including concepts, causes, models, the impact on health, society and treatment.

-- the ability to recognize symptoms of substance abuse and dependence, to take an alcohol and drug use history, and to make a diagnosis.
+- The ability to recognize symptoms of substance abuse and dependence, to take an alcohol and drug use history, and to make a diagnosis.

-- the ability to apply group counseling skills and techniques learned in class.
+- The ability to apply group counseling skills and techniques learned in class.

-- an understanding of the documents appropriate to CDC treatment for the following documents: biopsychosocial evaluations, treatment plans, progress notes and placement criteria.
+- An understanding of the documents appropriate to CDC treatment for the following documents: biopsychosocial evaluations, treatment plans, progress notes and placement criteria.

-- knowledge and understanding of ethical issues related to CDC, including (but not limited to) confidentiality, boundaries, ethical decision making and mandatory reporting.
+- Knowledge and understanding of ethical issues related to CDC, including (but not limited to) confidentiality, boundaries, ethical decision making and mandatory reporting.

-- understanding and knowledge of treatment modalities, relapse and relapse prevention, recovery and self-help.
+- Understanding and knowledge of treatment modalities, relapse and relapse prevention, recovery and self-help.

-- understanding of the following topics as they relate to substance abuse, dependence and recovery: culture (the student's own and the client's), spirituality, mental health and co-occurring disorders.
+- Understanding of the following topics as they relate to substance abuse, dependence and recovery: culture (the student's own and the client's), spirituality, mental health and co-occurring disorders.

-Graduates of this program have found employment as entry-level substance abuse counselors at all area treatment centers, while others have successfully transferred to baccalaureate programs in counseling, health science, and social work at four-year institutions* such as:
+Graduates of this program have found employment as entry-level substance abuse counselors at area treatment centers while others have successfully transferred to baccalaureate degree programs in counseling, health science, and social work at four-year institutions* such as:

 Some graduates have completed Master in Social Work (M.S.W.) programs after earning their four-year degrees.
-In addition, an alumni group for Chemical Dependency Counseling program graduates provides fellowship and networking opportunities.
+In addition, an alumni group for chemical dependency counseling degree program graduates provides fellowship and networking opportunities.

 Salary: According to the Occupational Outlook Handbook, the median annual wage for substance abuse and behavioral disorder counselors was $38,520 in May 2012.

-* This is a sampling of some of the four-year colleges and universities to which our students have transferred.
-Please consult your advisor or the Educational Planning and Career Services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.
+* This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
+Please consult your advisor or the Educational Planning and Career Services Office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.